7th Sea (collectible card game): Cards

 The six types of cards in 7th Sea were: Actions, Crew, Adventures, Attachments, Chanteys and Ships.
 Each card is played differently as explained below.

 Crew

 The most important card type in 7th Sea is Crew.
 This card type combines the traditional CCG concepts of both a resource type and a creature type.
 Most CCGs use some kind of card type to produce resources that they subsequently use to gain other items.
 Usually those resources do not contribute to anything else.
 Examples of this are lands from Magic: The Gathering and holdings from Legend of the Five Rings.
 Most games also have some kind of creature card that provides offence and defense, like M:TG's creatures and Doomtowns Dudes.
 The game combined both while also providing multiple resource types and multiple combat procedures.

-Crew are the sailors you have hired to man the ship.
-Your Captain is a special and important kind of crew but he still performs in much the same way any other crew.
+Crew members are the sailors hired to operate the ship.
+The captain is also considered a member of the crew, though they hold a specific leadership role and perform distinct duties alongside the rest of the team.

 Crew cards have the following statistics: